tobermorytech/ct-monitor-api-rfc/draft-palmer-ct-monitor-api.md

 certificates from being returned, based on criteria such as issuer/serial tuples.

+As time passes, the CT logs will contain an ever increasing number of expired certificates.
+A site operator will almost certainly want to have the option of excluding expired certificates from being returned, since misissued expired certificates are less of a problem than misissued unexpired certificates.

 ### Be Alerted to New Issuance For a Domain